 In honour of this past weekend’s International Youth Day, this month we are shining a spotlight on a phenomenal woman doing inspiring work to ensure youth thrive in our communities.

-Introducing Stefany Hanson – a current CivicAction Diversity Fellow and Manager of the Youth Challenge Fund and Youth Initiatives at United Way Toronto and York Region.
+Introducing Stefany Hanson – a current CivicAction Diversity Fellow, Manager of Youth Development at the City of Toronto, and former Manager of the Youth Challenge Fund and Youth Initiatives at United Way Toronto and York Region.
 In addition to her day job, Stefany is also a community champion with a passion for supporting and building up youth across our region and she sits as Board Chair of PEACH (Promoting Education and Community Health) – a youth based organization in the Jane & Finch community!

 To learn more about Stefany, her work, and who her dream dinner date would be, read on.